tokay-lang/tokay-docs/src/basics/sequences.md

 > To try it out, either start a Tokay REPL with `$ tokay -- "Save the planet"` and enter the sequence `Word __ ''the'' __ Word` afterwards, or directly specify both at invocation, like<br>
 > `$ tokay "Word __ ''the'' __ Word" -- "Save the planet"`.

 You will see, it's regardless of how many whitespace you insert, the result will always be the same.
+The reason for this are the item [severities](items.html#severities) discussed earlier.
+Whitespace, used by the pre-defined constant `__`, has a lower severity, and therefore won't make it in the result of the sequence.

-### Using alias variables
+### Using capture aliases

-Alias variables can also be used perfectly for parsing, to give items meaningful names and make them independent from their position.
+Captures can also have a name, called "alias".
+This is ideal for parsing, to give items meaningful names and make them independent from their position.

 ```tokay
 predicate => Word __ 'the' __ object => Word